madlabber/deploy_ovf_vsim/README.md

 Requirements
 ------------

-- Requires the vsim-netapp-DOT{{ovf_version}}-cm_nodar.ova virtual appliance downloaded from NetApp.com.
+- Requires the vsim-netapp-DOT{{ ovf_version }}-cm_nodar.ova virtual appliance downloaded from NetApp.com.
 Store the archive in either the role's files directory, or the playbook's files directory.

 - Requires the community.vmware ansible galaxy collection.